 - Enables you to pursue bargain buying at someone else’s expense (someone who desperately needs cash)

 The Need for Having an Emergency Cash Fund Once Retired

 Once retired, if you are over age 59 1/2 you can withdraw from IRAs, 401(k)s, 403(b)s and other types of retirement accounts; any withdrawal is subject to income taxes, but not penalty taxes.
 Many people think that since they can withdraw at will, they no longer need an emergency fund.
 This is not true.

 Hopefully, you've drafted a thorough retirement budget, but invariably you will be missing some expense items—and emergencies will still happen.
-The most common unforeseen expense I see occur in retirement is when someone's adult child has an emergency, with 82% of parents saying that they would "make a major financial sacrifice for their adult child."
+The most common unforeseen expense we see occur in retirement is when someone's adult child has an emergency, with 82% of parents saying that they would "make a major financial sacrifice for their adult child."